department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### How much will my Servicemember pay for dependent coverage?

 Nothing.
-We provide dependent coverage at no cost until the child is 18 years old, unless the child:
+We provide dependent coverage at no cost until the child is 18 years old, unless **one of the the following is true for the child**:
-- Is a full-time student, **or**
+- The child is a full-time student, **or**
-- Becomes permanently and totally disabled—before turning 18—and can’t support themselves
+- The child becomes permanently and totally disabled—before turning 18—and can’t support themselves

 <br>